 AWS spot instances represent AWS’s excess capacity.
 As a cloud provider, they must have spare capacity available for any surge in customer demand.
 To offset the loss of idle infrastructure, AWS offers this excess capacity at a massive discount to drive usage.
 That is why spot instances pricing is so affordable in comparison to EC2 pricing on demand.

-When should you use spot instances
+When should you use Amazon spot instances?

-The general perception of spot instances is that they are ideal for web services, containerized applications or other stateless, fault-tolerant workloads.
 However, in reality, they can also be used for a much broader set of use cases, without any significant impact on availability or performance.
 Here are some examples: